godatadriven/godatadriven-blog/content/technology-and-society.md

 Christine Petersen kicked off the afternoon by sharing her observations from a decade at Tripadvisor, a period in which the review site grew from 1 mio to 1 billion market share.

-“ Things change.
+“Things change.
 Period”, Christine Petersen said.
 “When a company wants to survive, it should become huge fast or it will disappear”.

-When Tripadvisor moved from an industry orientation to a consumer orientation, they generated heaps of content by crawling the web and by allowing consumers to add their own reviews.
+When Tripadvisor shifted the focus from travel companies to consumers, the site generated heaps of content by crawling the web and by allowing consumers to add their own reviews.
 To create traction, initially, Tripadvisor published lists about negative reviews, like the Top-10 Dirtiest Hotels.
 Interestingly enough, most of the reviews on Tripadvisor are very positive.

 ![Debate](static/images/zorgofzegen/zorgofzegendebat.png)